ymitiku/Ck-dataset-preprocess/README.md

 * emotion label path is given using command line
 * The subject folders are inside dataset path folder
 * The image sequences folders are inside subject folder
-* The names of images inside sequence folders have sequential number appened to common name all image inside that folder and this sequetial number is crosspond to frame number of the sequence.
+* The names of images inside sequence folders have sequential number appened to common name of all image inside that folder and this sequetial number is crosspond to frame number of the sequence.
 * The respective emotion label for each sequence folder is inside emotion label folder
 * Parent directory of output_path exists
 * Max_emotion_images is less than length each sequence